jonraysor/Data-Structures-Practices/README.md

 # Data-Structures-Practices
-Examples of coursework with data strucuRes using C++
+Examples of coursework with data strucures using C++